lichfolky/bigdive-notes/ML/MLNotes.md

    )

-max pooling it's a disaster... it's work
+max pooling it's a disaster... and it's a disaster that's working

 hilton capsules net it's a variance of max pooling